 Hiking the National Parks in the American West

 Tramping through the Western United States’ glorious national parks is one of the world's greatest hiking experiences.
 From the Grand Canyon to Yellowstone to Yosemite, many iconic American trails are found along the West Coast.
 And while everyone should experience these popular parks at least once, there are plenty of underrated national parks more than worth visiting, especially if you want to avoid crowds and save money.
-And trust us, Saguaro National Park and Crater Lake are just as impressive.
+And trust us, Saguaro National Park and White Sands National Park just as impressive.
 And whichever route you choose, if you can avoid a summer visit, you’re also likely to have parts of the parks all to yourself.

 When to Go: If you can avoid the summer months, you’ll avoid high heat and massive crowds—spring and fall are ideal times to save money and see fewer people while still experiencing untold beauty.
-But really, April to October is ideal for hiking-focused trips, except if you plan on hitting the deserts of California.
+But really, April to October is ideal for hiking-focused trips.

 Airfare and Transportation: Airfare to Las Vegas, a good starting point for many routes, is around $250 roundtrip from New York.
-Flights into Wyoming or Montana for Yellowstone or Glacier National Parkare usually a little more expensive, at about $450.
-The latest trend is charter flights, and if you really want to fo all out, book Abercrombie & Kent’s American West by Private Air with stops in the Grand Canyon, Arches, Yellowstone, and Grand Teton.
+Flights into Wyoming or Montana for Yellowstone or Glacier National Park are usually a little more expensive, at about $450.
+The latest trend is charter flights, and if you really want to go all out, book Abercrombie & Kent’s Tailor Made National Parks by Air with stops in the Grand Canyon, Arches, Yellowstone, and Grand Teton.
 (It will run you a cool $125,000, all-inclusive.)
 Another option is the train, and Amtrak Vacations has a train package with stops in Yosemite, Yellowstone, and the Grand Canyon (from $3,099, including accommodation).
 Otherwise, you’ll need a car or an RV to get between parks.

 Where to Go